mcosovic/JuliaGrid.jl/docs/src/tutorials/observabilityAnalysis.md

 islands.tie.bus
 islands.tie.branch
 ```
-This tie data will be utilized throughout the restoration step, where we introduce pseudo-measurements to merge the observable flow islands obtained.
+This tie data will be utilized throughout the restoration step, where we introduce pseudo-measurements to merge the flow-observable islands obtained.

 ---

-##### Maximal-Observale Islands
+##### Maximal-Observable Islands
 To identify maximal-observable islands, we extend the analysis with an additional processing step.
 After processing individual injection tie measurements, we are left with a series of injection measurements that are not entirely contained within any observable zone.
 In this set of remaining tie injections, we now examine pairs involving three and only three previously determined observable zones (including individual buses).
 If we find such a pair, the three islands will be merged, and all injection measurements related exclusively to these three islands are no longer considered.
 The procedure then restarts at the stage where we process tie active power injection measurements involving two and only two islands.
 If no mergers are possible with pairs, we then consider sets of three injection measurements involving four islands, and so on [horisberger1985observability](@cite).
 The user can initiate this by calling the function:
 ```@example ACObservability
 islands = islandTopological(monitoring)